Expert Advising and Rigorous Academic Preparation for Dental School

 What else do I need to do besides maintain a strong academic record?

 An important part of your application to Dental School is your score on the Dental Aptitude Test (DAT).
 The test is now given only on computer and can be taken on almost any day of the year.
 The general subject matter areas on the test are the Natural Sciences, Reading Comprehension, Quantitative Reasoning and Perceptual Ability.
 Since validity studies have shown that the DAT scores, in conjunction with the applicants academic record, are good predictors of performance in Dental School, the student needs to devote adequate preparation for this test.
 The student may take the test once they have completed at least one year of college-level work.
 Which includes Biology, General Chemistry and Organic Chemistry.
 However, in most cases it is best to plan to take the test in the Spring of the Junior year, just prior to submission of the application package.

 It is important to realize that Dental Schools want to be sure that the students who apply have a genuine understanding of the Dental profession and are dedicated to it as a career goal.
 Thus, during your time at Clarkson you should commit yourself to developing a mentor relationship with a Dental professional and establish a consistent record of volunteer work or service to dental health programs.
 These experiences can be arranged with consultation with the Pre-Dental Advisor.

 Clarkson taught me a level of professionalism and gave me a background in research which helped to build my character.
 My confidence shined in my dental school interviews, and now that I am accepted I have a lot of thank-you letters to send to the supportive Clarkson faculty who helped me succeed.

-- David Jette '08 will enter dental school at SUNY Buffalo this fall.
+- David Jette '08 attended dental school at SUNY Buffalo

 Information for Pre-dental students: